• Skip to primary navigation

 Instructions

 • Boil potatoes – place in a saucepan and cover with cold water.
-Bring to the boil and then boil for 10 mins, until just tender.
+Add a generous pinch of salt, then bring to the boil and boil for 10 mins, until the potatoes are just tender.

 • Drain, then put the lid back on the saucepan and give a little shake to rough up edges of the potatoes.

-• To make the aioli: in a bowl mix the mayo and Greek yogurt together, squeeze the roasted garlic out of the skin and beat into the yogurt mixture with the lemon juice and black pepper.
+• In a bowl mix the mayonnaise and Greek yogurt together, squeeze the roasted garlic out of the skin and beat into the yogurt mixture with the lemon juice, black pepper and salt to taste.
 Put to one side until ready to serve.

 • As soon as potatoes are ready, spoon them into heatproof dish and pour over the tomato sauce.
 I like to leave the garlic aioli on the side for people to add/dip into as they wish, but you could drizzle it over the top if you prefer.